side-corncave/100-days-of-code/log.md

 ### Day 2: Sunday, March 05, 2023

 Made a very basic [temperature converter](https://github.com/side-corncave/C2F_and_back_converter).
 Spent the rest of the time learning about regular expressions.
 Finding regular expressions a bit difficult to grasp, might need to look for exercises online for practice.

+### Day 3: Monday, March 06, 2023

+Did some python practice problems from a book.
+Was extremely difficult and felt like giving almost the entire time.
+But somehow ended up finishing right before the timer ran out.
+Very glad that I stuck it out.